 The Impact of Lemon on Chicken Texture

 But here’s the kicker: too much acid can start to break down the meat too far, leaving it mushy.
 Think of it like leaving pasta in boiling water for too long—it gets soggy instead of perfectly cooked.
+Whether you choose lemon before or after cooking, knowing how much to use and when to apply it is key to creating the perfect dish.

 “Balance is everything when using lemon in cooking.
 It’s all about knowing when to stop, so you get the tender texture without going too far.”

-Using Lemon Before Cooking Chicken
+Using Lemon Before or after Cooking Chicken

 Adding lemon to chicken before cooking is a classic technique.
 It’s great for marinating and infusing flavors.
 But to do it right, you need to know the right methods and avoid common mistakes.